Try your 10 day trial now with Money Back Guarantee.

 If you take into consideration where your pork comes from and thoroughly cook any meat cuts, pork can be a tasty treat for your dog.
 The majority of pork cuts are safe for your dog to eat, including organs.
 In fact, animal organs are extremely nutritious for your dog, but as they are extremely rich, only small quantities are recommended.

 Additional pork meat cuts, tongue, tail and cuts on the bone, including neck and ribs are also safe.
 Please be aware of the size of the bones and whether your dog is at risk of choking.

 Freezing pork is a widely acknowledged way to kill off any parasitic bacteria that may be present.
 Storing pork at sub-zero temperatures for a prolonged period of time, at least three weeks, will slow down and break down the bacteria, sterilising the piece of pork.

 In addition to the previously discussed trichinosis bacteria, freezing will also destroy other parasites including, lungworms, kidney worms, whipworms, roundworms and nodular worms.
 These parasites are much less common to affect your dog, however.

 If the idea of giving your dog a chunk of frozen pork to munch on a hot day doesn’t sit right with you, simply stick to cooked, well-sourced pork.
 You can always add in freezing your dog’s pork before cooking it through, to be doubly sure it is safe for consumption.

 While pork is full of protein, did you know your dog can get its protein from other sources?
 At Bug Bakes, we have created a dog food full of insect-based protein.
+Our range offers specialised options for working dogs, high-fiber diets, and a multitude of other nutritional choices to suit various preferences and requirements.
 A sustainable but tasty alternative for your pup, designed to provide your dog with all the energy they need from a healthy alternative.
 With Bug Bakes, your dog will love dinner times.